google-marketing-solutions/gps-sgtm-pantheon/sgtm/artemis/README.md

 ![example1.png](./img/artemis_output_example.png)

-And here you can this data has been cleaned up into more useable variables using another template:
+And here you can see this data has been cleaned up into more useable variables using another template:

 ![example2.png](./img/artemis_output_example_cleaned.png)